.

 • Role-based access controls to limit risk.

-• Cloud hosting compliance with healthcare standards (SOC 2, HITRUST).
+• Cloud hosting that complies with healthcare standards (such as SOC 2 and HITRUST).

 Step 8: Test, Validate, and Optimize

-Before going live, labs must conduct thorough testing:
+Before going live, labs must conduct thorough testing across all layers of the new lab information system.

 • Integration testing with EHRs, instruments, and laboratory billing systems.